-The Ritz Theater – Located in Historic Downtown Clinton, the Ritz Theater is a great way to experience current movies in a historical building.
+Located in Historic Downtown Clinton, the Ritz Theater is a great way to experience current movies in a historical building.
 The theater originally opened in 1945 and is now on the National Register of Historic Places.
 Keep in mind all shows are at 7:00 pm.
-Tickets prices are always $5, so it is affordable for the whole family or date night!
-Downtown Clinton has several cafes and coffee shops, so grab a bite to eat or warm drink before you head to the show.
+Tickets prices are always $6, so it is affordable for the whole family or date night!
+Downtown Clinton has several places to eat and grab a coffee, so grab a bite to eat or warm drink before you head to the show.

-Clinch River Brewing – CRB is the only craft brewery in Anderson County.
+Clinch River Brewing – CRB is a craft brewery located across the street from the Clinch River and just down the road from Norris Dam.
 You’ll get to enjoy a wide variety of brews, delicious food and live music.
 Check their Facebook page to see the line-up of musicians.
 Make it a game night!
-The brewery has several board games available to guests or feel free to bring your own.
+The brewery offers live trivia on Thursday nights and has several board games available to guests or feel free to bring your own.
 If board games aren’t your thing, you can watch your favorite team play on TV in their upstairs tap room.

 Oak Ridge Playhouse – Take in a play at the Oak Ridge Playhouse, one of the most thriving community theatres in Tennessee.
 The Playhouse offers a diverse season of musicals, comedies, dramas and children’s plays.
-Tickets prices are $25 and $22 for students.
-All seating is reserved seating, so be sure to purchase a ticket in advance either online or by calling 865-482-4877.
+All seating is reserved, so be sure to purchase a ticket in advance either online or by calling 865-482-4877.
 The theatre is located in Historic Jackson Square in Oak Ridge and just happens to be right down the street from the infamous Big Ed’s Pizza!
 If you haven’t tried Big Ed’s, you need to!
 We recommend trying the Big Ed’s Special.

 Take a journey through the past and stop by a local museum.
 Anderson County is full of interesting culture and history and there’s no better way to learn it than through one of our many museums.